Freedos1/homework-1/README.md

 ### 15. HTML

 Are web pages ASCII (plain text) files, or compiled (binary) files like an executable program?
+- Web pages are written in a particular computer language or script.
+Each of the content which is written in any computer understandable language rather it be high level or low level language.  it is a compiled file.

+- webpages can be made in multiple languages like HTML,XML,CSS,PHP,PYTHON,JAVA, ETC. Hence they are compiled files like an executable program and can be managed accordingly.

 Are HTML files interpreted or executed?
+- HTML files are always interpreted by browser itself and is managed accordingly.
+As you can see that it does not show any errors when it is being executed.
+-It behaves anormally when there are errors.

 ### 16. Browser versioning

 Which versions of Microsoft Internet Explorer support the `<nav>` tag?
+The nav tag is been supported completely by the internet Explorer 9

 ### 17. HTML Validity

 What is one tool that can tell you if you have written valid HTML?
+HTML Validator

 ### 18. Accessibility

 What does "Accessibility" mean in the context of web development?
+Accessibility means that the site c0ntent is available and it is totally fontional as well.
 What types of people does accessibility concern?
+-Visual impairment such as blindness and poor eyesight -People/individuals who are hard of hearing -People/individuals with learning disability like dyslexia -People/individuals with cognitive disability like affecting memory

 What is one tool you can use to verify the accessibility of your websites?
+- Accessibility viewer by Pacielle Group
+- AChecker
+- Adobe Acrobat XI Pro

 ### 19. head / body